City of Red Oak, Texas (Ellis County)

 *Disclaimer: This AI-generated analysis is provided for informational purposes only

-Williamson County Municipal Utility District No. 23 (A Political Subdivision of the State of Texas Located within Williamson County)
+Harris County Municipal Utility District No. 171 (A political subdivision of the State of Texas located within Harris County)

 Financial News and Municipal Bond Issues